-The Directory of Social Change (DSC) is a registered charity (800517) which complies with all aspects of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 and from 25 May 2018 will comply with the General Data Protection Regulations.
+The Directory of Social Change (DSC) is a registered charity (800517) which complies with all aspects of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 and from 25 May 2018 we became compliant with the General Data Protection Regulations.
 Currently DSC is not registered with the Information Commissioner.

 DSC complies with GDPR by providing the following rights for individuals: